galaxyproject/tools-iuc/docs/guide_for_tool_updates.md

 - A link to the relevant upstream release notes.
 - Important wrapper adaptations and changed defaults or outputs.
 - Why test expectations or test data changed.
-- The lint and test commands run, including any tests that could not be run.

 Update every wrapper in a suite that shares the changed version unless a partial update is intentional.
 The `skip-version-check` label is only for the documented